Especially now that more and more companies are fighting for internet space, losing a single customer can be severe.

 The bare minimum is a highly visible "contact" tab in the top menu, also some form of quick contact from the home page (email, phone number, online chat, callback function, etc.).

-According to various studies, about 90% of customers, before they buy online, are guided by the opinions of other customers.
+The content of your recommendations should be consistent with the value of your product.
+Share on XAccording to various studies, about 90% of customers, before they buy online, are guided by the opinions of other customers.
 Every customer of yours, especially every NEW customer, asks themselves, "Is someone fooling me?".

 Help them answer this question for themselves.
 Show them that they won't be a guinea pig.
 Show that many other customers before them have gone down this path.
 Show them their lives or businesses have changed for the better because of it.